Byzantine science: Classical and ecclesiastical studies

 Byzantine science was essentially classical science.
 Therefore, Byzantine science was in every period closely connected with ancient-pagan philosophy and metaphysics.
 Despite some opposition to pagan learning, many of the most distinguished classical scholars held high office in the Church.
 The writings of antiquity never ceased to be cultivated in the Byzantine Empire because of the impetus given to classical studies by the Academy of Athens in the 4th and 5th centuries B.C., the vigor of the philosophical academy of Alexandria, and to the services of the University of Constantinople, which concerned itself entirely with secular subjects, to the exclusion of theology, which was taught in the Patriarchical Academy.
 Even the latter offered instruction in the ancient classics and included literary, philosophical, and scientific texts in its curriculum.
 The monastic schools concentrated upon the Bible, theology, and liturgy.
 Therefore, the monastic scriptoria expended most of their efforts upon the transcription of ecclesiastical manuscripts, while ancient-pagan literature was transcribed, summarized, excerpted, and annotated by laymen or clergy like Photios, Arethas of Caesarea, Eustathius of Thessalonica, and Bessarion.

 Historian John Julius Norwich says that "much of what we know about antiquity—especially Hellenic and Roman literature and Roman law—would have been lost forever if it weren't for the scholars and scribes of Constantinople."

 Architecture

 Pendentive architecture, a specific spherical form in the upper corners to support a dome, is a Byzantine invention.
 Although the first experimentation was made in the 200s, it was in the 6th century in the Byzantine Empire that its potential was fully achieved.

+Timekeeping

+The Byzantines developed sophisticated portable timekeeping devices.
+One early Byzantine sundial incorporated interlocking gears and dials that coordinated the time with the day of the week, the months, and the phases of the moon, using planetary symbolism.
+Remains of this compact mechanism survive in the Science Museum in London.
+Additionally, several early Byzantine portable sundials have been found, including a bronze example from Aphrodisias in Asia Minor.
+When the emperor went on a campaign, his sleeping quarters were expected to contain a small silver timekeeping device—most likely an hourglass rather than a mechanical clock—to regulate the night watches, while a bronze timepiece was positioned outside with the bedroom staff.